Be a checking account smartypants

 If you’re not using an LACU owned ATM, you need to watch for surcharge fees.
 If you’re not sure whether a machine will charge you a fee or not, the screen will tell you that you will be charged to proceed with the withdrawal and will give you the option of canceling the transaction.
 If you do get charged, be sure to include this fee in your checkbook register.
 Here’s some great information about our ATM network and how to avoid paying fees – there’s even a mobile app for finding free ATMs!

-When you sign up for your Plugged In checking account, you are offered one free box of checks.
+When you sign up for your Student checking account, you are offered one free box of checks.
 They’re duplicate checks, which means that as you write out a check, you are left with a carbon copy of it for your records.
 People don’t write checks like they used to but they are still needed, on occasion.
 We encourage you to get your free box and keep them on hand.
 If you’ve never written a check and don’t know how, please call us or Google it.

 Managing your account